-Liz serves as Vice Chair of the Labor & Workplace Standards Committee and is a member of the Environment & Energy and Transportation committees, where she is a passionate advocate for working families, combating climate change, and building vital infrastructure that is safe, equitable, and green.
+Liz serves as Chair of the Labor & Workplace Standards Committee and is a member of the Environment & Energy and Transportation committees, where she is a passionate advocate for working families, combating climate change, and building vital infrastructure that is safe, equitable, and green.
 She also serves as a member of the Legislative Committee on Economic Development and International Relations, and as an alternate member of the Pacific NW Economic Region Delegate Council, a regional U.S.-Canadian partner organization that works to increase economic competitiveness and protect the natural environment.

 Liz earned her B.A. in Communications, Law, Economics, and Government from American University in Washington, DC, and interned abroad for the U.S. Embassy in Brussels.
 She has continued studies at the John F. Kennedy School of Government at Harvard University, Executive Education.

 For four years, Liz worked for U.S. Representative Gabby Giffords, lastly as her Legislative Director.
 On Jan.
 8, 2011, the nation watched in horror as a gunman attacked Rep. Giffords’ constituent event, killing six people, including a young girl.
-Liz also lost her good friend and colleague, Gabe Zimmerman.
-He became the first congressional staffer to be killed in the line of duty.
+Liz also lost her friend and colleague, Gabe Zimmerman.
+Gabe is the first congressional staffer to be killed in the line of duty.
 This experience touched Liz in a profound way and has inspired her to tackle the tragedy of gun violence in our communities.

 Liz lives with her husband Michael, a small business owner, and their two children in Queen Anne.
-As proud mom to George, 6, and Eleanor, 2, Liz is focused on uplifting families and children who rely on access to affordable childcare and a world-class public education system.
+As proud mom to George, 6, and Eleanor, 3 Liz is focused on uplifting families and children who rely on access to affordable childcare and a world-class public education system.
 She is honored to represent the progressive values of Washington’s 36th District in Olympia.